 Personal Data must be kept in a form that permits identification of Data Subjects for no longer than is necessary for the purposes for which the data was collected or for which it is further processed.

 Security and privacy are closely related.
 Without appropriate security, the confidentiality and integrity of Personal Data collected may be compromised.
 MedNetworx will strive to provide security that is proportional to the sensitivity of the Personal Data being protected.
 The following technical, administrative and organizational measures must be implemented and observed to protect Personal Data from accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, and against all other unlawful forms of processing.

 MedNetworx shall appoint a privacy official responsible for developing and implementing its privacy policies and procedures.
 The privacy official shall also be the contact person responsible for receiving complaints and providing individuals with information on MedNetworx’s privacy practices.

-Within the first 90 days of employment, all workforce members shall receive training on the privacy policies and procedures of MedNetworx and the state and federal law regarding protected health information as it relates to the business of MedNetworx and the scope of employee’s employment.
-Employees must review this program and if necessary receive supplemental training within a reasonable time (but not later than one year from the effective date of the change) following a material change in federal or state law pertaining to the protection of protected health information.
+Within the first 90 days of employment, and annually thereafter, all workforce members shall receive training on the privacy policies and procedures of MedNetworx and the state and federal law regarding protected health information as it relates to the business of MedNetworx and the scope of employee’s employment.

 All Personal Data must be kept secure with restricted access and protected by appropriate administrative, physical and technical safeguards as required by state and federal law.